johnkit/ace3p-production/doc/notes/macosInstall.md

 ## Plugin Setup

-The first time you run modelbuilder, one of the plugins used for ACE3P might not be loaded by default.
-The way to check is to look for a "Project" menu between "Macros" and "Help".
-If there is no "Project" menu, use these steps to update the application to auto-load the plugin named smtkProjectManagerPlugin.
+The first time you run modelbuilder, the plugins used for ACE3P might not be loaded.
+Use these steps to update the application to auto-load three
+plugins: SLACTools, smtkProjectManagerPlugin, and smtkACE3PPlugin.

 * In the "Tools" menu, select "Manager Plugins...", which brings up a dialog with two panels labeled "Remote Plugins" (which should be empty) and "Local PLugins".
+* In the "Local Plugins" panel, look in the list for "SLACTools" and expand it by clicking the arrow to its left.
+In the expanded section, check the box labeled "Auto Load".
+* In the "Local Plugins" panel, look in the list for "smtkACE3PPlugin" and expand it by clicking the arrow to its left.
+In the expanded section, check the box labeled "Auto Load".
 * In the "Local Plugins" panel, look in the list for "smtkProjectManagerPlugin" and expand it by clicking the arrow to its left.
-* In the expanded section, check the checkbox labeled "Auto Load".
+  In the expanded section, check the box labeled "Auto Load".
 * Close the panel, then close the application and restart.
 On restart, the "Project" menu should now be visible.